DenysNahurnyi/vehicle-management/README.md

  2. Vehicle automatically goes to the Bounty state
  3. Hunder do the chain: Collect -> ChargeAndDrop -> PrepareDropped
  4. Admin place vehicle to the service mode

+# Usage
+The best documentation are tests, so you can look at them.
+To tun tests go to the repo directory and run `go test`